workmanw/ember-computed-sortby/README.md

 Implementation for proposed computed macro addition to Ember.
 Details in emberjs/rfcs#87.

+Note: This is implemented as polyfill with the assumption that it will eventually be pulled into Ember.js.
+For that reason it contains an initializer that tacks `sortBy` onto the `Ember.computed` object so it can be used as: `Ember.computed.sortBy`.
+If anyone uses this addon and has objections to doing this, I'm willing to revisit this.

 ## Documentation

 A computed property which returns a new sorted array of content from the